raae/queen.raae.codes/content/gatsby-bootcamps/first-function.md

 ## What you'll learn?

 - How to approach your idea and split it into manageable tasks
-- The structure of a good serverless function
+- The structure of a good Serverless function
 - The joys of data validation and error handling!
-- Calling/polling a serverless function from your site
+- Calling/polling/requesting a Serverless function from your site
 - How to deploy to Netlify or Gatsby Cloud

 #### [Join now](#join)